Aleksbgbg/Wingman/README.md

 RegisterFactoryServices(IServiceFactoryRegistrar dependencyRegistrar);
 ```

-The first two methods are simply used to register dependencies with the default container.
-There is nothing to stop you from registering services in the first method, and ViewModels in the second, there is just a simple naming scheme to make bootstrapping obvious for readers.
+The first two methods are simply used to register dependencies with the default container. `TRootViewModel` must be registered in `RegisterViewModels`, however, apart from that, there is nothing to stop you from registering services in the first method, and ViewModels in the second.
+The convention was created to make registration easier to read, as there are usually two separate clusters of registrations in the `Configure` method.

 The Factory versions of these methods relate to registering with `IServiceFactory`, which is described in its own section.